rust-lang/book/src/ch04-03-slices.md

 reference to the element.
 This is a bit more convenient than calculating the index ourselves.

-Because the method returns a tuple, we can use patterns, just like everywhere else in Rust.
-So we match against the tuple with `i` for the index and `&item` for a single byte.
-Because we get a reference from `.iter().enumerate()`, we use `&` in the pattern:
+Because the `enumerate` method returns a tuple, we can use patterns to destructure that tuple, just like everywhere else in Rust.
+So in the `for` loop, we specify a pattern that has `i` for the index in the tuple and `&item` for the single byte in the tuple.
+Because we get a reference to the element from `.iter().enumerate()`, we use `&` in the pattern.

+We search for the byte that represents the space by using the byte literal syntax.
+If we find a space, we return the position.
+Otherwise, we return the length of the string by using `s.len()`:

 ```rust,ignore
     if item == b' ' {